jmamma/MCL/README.md

 ## MIDI-CTRL20

-The following repository contains a functional Arduino Mega 2560 core.
+The following repository contains a functional Arduino Mega 2560 core and the MegaCommandLive firmware.

 It is compatibile with the MegaCommand Arduino Shield and the Arduino IDE framework.